mzapata1408/nicotinator/wiki/README.md

-# Nicotinator's wiki page
+# Nicotinator's Wiki

-User this space to document things from the application such as installation process or run procedures.
+Use this space to document things from the application such as installation process or run procedures.

 # Markdown quick reference